-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, (a) for the proposal to elect directors, votes "For," votes "Withheld" and broker non-votes, and (b) with respect to the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2020, or any other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, (a) for the proposal to elect directors, votes "For," votes "Withheld" and broker non-votes, and (b) with respect to the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2021, or any other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.

 Abstentions will be counted towards the vote total for Proposal No. 2, and will have the same effect as "Against" votes.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
+As Proposal No. 2 is a "routine" matter we do not expect there to be any broker non-votes, but if there are broker non-votes, they will have no effect and will not be counted towards the vote total for any proposal.